dream-sports-labs/code-push-server/cli/README.md

-# CodePush CLI
+# DOTA CLI

-The CodePush CLI is a Node.js application that allows users to interact with CodePush Server.
+The DOTA CLI is a Node.js application that allows users to interact with DOTA Server.

 ## Installation

-To run the CodePush CLI, follow these steps:
+To run the DOTA CLI, follow these steps:

-1. Clone the CodePush Service repository.
+1. Clone the repository.
 1. Install the necessary dependencies by running `npm install`.
 1. Build the CLI by running `npm run build`.
 1. Install CLI globally by running `npm install -g`.

 ## Getting started

-1. Create a [CodePush account](#account-creation) push using the CodePush CLI.
+1. Create a [DOTA account](#account-creation) push using the DOTA CLI.
-1. Register your app with CodePush, and optionally share it with other developers on your team.
+1. Register your app with DOTA, and optionally share it with other developers on your team.
-1. CodePush-ify your app and point it at the deployment you wish to use.
+1. DOTA-ify your app and point it at the deployment you wish to use.
 1. Release an update for your app.
 1. Check out the debug logs to ensure everything is working as expected.

 ## Usage

-After installing CodePush CLI globally, it will be available under `dota`.
+After installing DOTA CLI globally, it will be available under `dota`.

 ## Account Management

-Before you can begin releasing app updates, you need to create a CodePush account.
+Before you can begin releasing app updates, you need to create a DOTA account.
 You can do this by simply running the following command once you've installed the CLI:

 ```
 dota register <optional: server-url>
 ```

 This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
-Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI in order to login.
+Once authenticated, it will create a DOTA account "linked" to your GitHub/MSA identity, and generate an access key you can copy/paste into the CLI in order to login.

 _Note: After registering, you are automatically logged-in with the CLI, so until you explicitly log out, you don't need to login again from the same machine._